Biden feels angry and betrayed by top Dems as family discusses ‘possible’ plan to drop out

 The source noted that in 2016, Hillary Clinton led by as much as nine points in the polls.

 “How did all this work out for everyone in 2016?
-Perhaps we should learn a few lessons from 2016; one of them is polls are BS — just ask Secretary Clinton,” the sourse told NBC.
+Perhaps we should learn a few lessons from 2016; one of them is polls are BS — just ask secretary Clinton,” the source told NBC.
 “And two, maybe, just maybe, Joe Biden is more in touch with actual Americans than Obama-Pelosi-Schumer?”

 Even amid reports that Biden is more receptive to hearing arguments for his departure, his campaign is resolutely saying that he’s remaining in the race.

-In Milwaukee, where the Republican National Convention ended on Thursday, Biden deputy campaign manager Quentin Fulks said the president “is not wavering on anything.”
+In Milwaukee, where the Republican National Convention ended on Thursday, Biden’s deputy campaign manager Quentin Fulks said the president “is not wavering on anything”.

 But the continuing calls for him to step aside have created the sense that the matter remains unresolved.
 For many Democrats, it’s only a question of when Biden steps aside, not a question of if he will do so.